Rosewater Uniting Church: Extensions

 The original building, said to have seated 150 persons, proved to be inadequate and in 1884 the church was enlarged by the addition of a transept, with a school room underneath.
 Construction started on 22 February 1884, when the foundation stone was laid by Mr. J. Bickers Esq., J.P. and was completed that year.

 The Sunday School Hall was built in 1920, the foundation stone being laid on 10 April by Mr. Richard Sutton who was superintendent of the Sunday School for over 30 years.
 The kitchen and adjoining room were added several years later.

 Renovations

-When Wesleyan Methodists, Primitive Methodists and Bible Christians united in 1900, Rosewater church became a congregation of the Methodist Church of Australasia, at first being part of the Port Adelaide Circuit, and later a member of the separate Alberton Circuit.
+When Wesleyan Methodists, Primitive Methodists, and Bible Christians united in 1900, Rosewater Church became a congregation of the Methodist Church of Australasia, at first being part of the Port Adelaide Circuit, and later a member of the separate Alberton Circuit.

 At the time of the 50th Jubilee in 1928 the church was renovated and redecorated at the cost of over $500.
 Re-opening and re-dedication services were attended by many past members.
 Twelve stained glass windows, contributed as memorials of departed church workers, were unveiled.

 On 22 June 1977 Rosewater Church became a part of the Uniting Church in Australia.
+The building was sold about 1994.